Dr. Carl Vincent, LCPC

 Dr. Sharon Lash, Psychologist

 Is a licensed clinical psychologist working in the general practice of psychology.
 Dr. Lash works with adults, couples and parents to help improve daily living, performance, family life, and manage other life changing experiences such as grief, loss, or divorce.
 She treats the full range of anxiety and mood disorders, including phobias, depression and bipolar disorders.
-Experienced working with posttraumatic stress and problems with dissociation resulting from stress responses.
+Experienced working with posttraumatic stress and problems with dissociation, including dissociation resulting from stress such as body pain responses.
 This includes individuals who have experienced car accidents, sexual or physical abuse, medical traumas or are recovering alcoholics.
-She also works with eating disorders, including those struggling with binge eating that impact health conditions.
+She also works with eating disorders, including those who struggle with binge eating that impact health conditions.
 Dr. Lash addresses issues with attachment for individuals who find it difficult to form new relationships or develop comfortable or close relationships with their loved ones.
 She also works with those whom stress or emotional conflict has compromised physical problems or medical illnesses.
-Dr. Lash is a Certified EMDR (Eye Movement Desensitization Reprocessing) and Brainspotting Therapist.
+Dr. Lash is a Certified EMDR (Eye Movement Desensitization Reprocessing), Somatic Experiencing Practitioner (SEP), and Brain Spotting Therapist.